 ** Students who have received Advanced Placement (AP) test credits may use them to replace Biology 124 and any non-science or non-math courses.
 AP credits may not be used for any other math or science prerequisites.

-Students who have earned a bachelor’s degree in any subject (usually Biology) and completed specific requirements may apply to accelerated one or two year nursing programs.
-Jefferson College of Nursing also has these programs.
+Students who have earned a bachelor’s degree in any subject (usually Biology) and completed specific requirements may apply to accelerated one or two year nursing program of their choosing.

 Degree and GPA Requirements

 - Minimum 3.0 overall GPA and 3.0 science GPA

 |Chemistry I w/Lab **||4|